 We admit pupils at age 11 and 13 through an entrance examination process, where both academic ability and all-round potential are assessed.
-Entrance examinations are usually sat in December and January and will test pupils in mathematics, English and verbal and non-verbal reasoning.
-Pupils sitting the examination must be registered by the end of November of the preceding year.
+Entrance examinations are usually sat in October and November.
+The CAT4 tests give valuable insight into the child's ability to reason across four distinct areas: verbal, non-verbal, mathematical and spatial, as compared to the national average.
 Admission into other years is dependent on vacancies in the relevant year group.